-Partly because of its organisational characteristic, in the Japanese system, traditional ways of dissemination of the results has been actively pursued at every level of the hierarchical structure.
-At the individual site level, professional archaeologists who work on rescue excavation often have a responsibility for dissemination of the results at the same time (Okamura and Matsuda 2010, 103).
-After rescue excavation, a one-day public presentation, 'gensetsu' in Japanese, is commonly conducted.
-By 'gensetsu', archaeologists present the results of the rescue excavation at the site to local residents and those who have an interest in archaeology (Okamura and Matsuda 2010, 103).
-Despite different regional contexts, 'gensetsu' is quite pervasive as an integral part of rescue excavation.
-At the local authority level, some organisations have a unit which is in charge of dissemination.
-The results of development-led archaeology within their territory are often presented to the local residents by traditional styles of dissemination such as public lecture, temporary exhibition, museum display etc. Furthermore, at the national level, the Agency for Cultural Affairs holds a temporary annual exhibition tour every year, featuring major excavations throughout the country, which is called "Excavations of the Japanese Archipelago".
+Partly because of its organizational characteristic, in the Japanese system, traditional ways of dissemination of the results has been actively pursued at every level of the hierarchical structure.
+At the individual site level, professional archaeologists who work on rescue excavation often have a responsibility for dissemination of the results at the same time (Okamura, and Matsuda, 2010, 103).
+After rescue excavation, a one-day public presentation, gensetsu in Japanese, is commonly conducted.
+By gensetsu, archaeologists present the results of the rescue excavation at the site to local residents and those who have an interest in archaeology (Okamura, and Matsuda, 2010, 103).
+Despite different regional contexts, gensetsu is quite pervasive as an integral part of rescue excavation.
+At the local authority level, some organizations have a unit which is in charge of dissemination.
+The results of development-led archaeology within their territory are often presented to the local residents by traditional styles of dissemination such as public lecture, temporary exhibition, museum display, etc. Furthermore, at the national level, the Agency for Cultural Affairs holds a temporary annual exhibition tour every year, featuring major excavations throughout the country, which is called "Excavations of the Japanese Archipelago".

-While these attempts aim to disseminate an academic value of excavated sites, the government recently has developed the way to create an economic value, targeting on urban regeneration (e.g. Negita 2014).
-From 2015, the central government started a programme called 'Japan Heritage'.
-In the programme, the central government lists specific stories about local history and tradition, which local authorities make by connecting individual tangible and intangible cultural heritage.
-As the pamphlet of the programme (Agency for Cultural Affairs 2015) states, one of its aims is "to revitalize regional economies" mainly through tourism.
-Although archaeological site is just one of many components of its story making, it can be evaluated as an attempt to create an economic value by using the results of development-led archaeology.
+While these attempts aim to disseminate an academic value of excavated sites, the government recently has developed the way to create an economic value, targeting on urban regeneration (Negita, 2014).
+From 2015, the central government started a program called "Japan Heritage."
+In the program, the central government lists specific stories about local history and tradition, which local authorities make by connecting individual tangible and intangible cultural heritage.
+As the pamphlet of the program (Agency for Cultural Affairs, 2015) states, one of its aims is "to revitalize regional economies" mainly through tourism.
+Although archaeological sites are just one of the many components of its story making, it can be evaluated as an attempt to create an economic value by using the results of development-led archaeology.

-4. Discussion
+Discussion